 Avocado Chimichurri Chip Dip is a zesty and unusual dip that’s sure to be a hit at your next party!
 It’s made with avocados, herbs, and garlic, and is as easy to make as guacamole!

 Are you familiar with chimichurri?

 This zesty sauce is often found on grilled meats, eggs, vegetables, or bread.
 Once you try it you really can’t stop because it takes pretty much anything to the next level.

 Since it tastes so amazing, I went looking for an excuse to eat it all by itself.
 Enter Avocado Chimichurri Chip Dip.

 This dip is everything you love about chimichurri blended with creamy avocado and enjoyed with your favorite chips (affiliate link –> or my favorite chips, if we’re being honest and you want to do it right).
 The raw garlic, shallot, and red pepper flakes give a little heat while the fresh herbs and lemon juice make everything bright.

 - Spread on top of grilled salmon, chicken, or steak

-- Toss with stir fried tofu and veggies
+- Toss with a simple tofu recipe and veggies

 - Double the shallot and crushed red pepper flakes for a really spicy bite